AdaCore/spark2014/docs/ug/gnatprove_by_example/call.rst

    :language: none
    :linenos:

-This contextual analysis is available only for functions or procedures that respect the following conditions:

- * not externally visible (not declared in the public part of the unit)
- * without contracts (any of Global, Depends, Pre, Post, Contract_Cases)
+This contextual analysis is available only for regular functions (not expression functions) or procedures that are not externally visible (not declared in the public part of the unit), without contracts (any of Global, Depends, Pre, Post, Contract_Cases), and respect the following conditions:

  * does not contain nested subprogram or package declarations or instantiations
  * not recursive
  * not a generic instance